ras-marques/ImmersiveGloves/README.md

 I have already designed smaller BNO085 boards compatible with SparkFun's Qwiic Connect System, but I haven't ordered them yet, if you do, do it at your own risk and tell me if it works :) There are boards for the finger tip and finger base (digital phalanx and proximal phalanx bones).

-I am also designing a custom interface board for the Tundra Tracker, but I am still unsure if I can get the data from the Tundra Tracker into OpenVR or if I need to use an ESP and OpenGloves (https://github.com/LucidVR/opengloves-driver) for processing inputs.
-Anyway, I don't expect cost savings from designing my own boards, but I do this for smaller IMU boards on the finger tips, no solder assembly and good looks.
+I am also designing a custom interface board for the Tundra Tracker so it is easier to assemble the glove without soldering and for good looks.

 ## Steps to make the gloves:

+### 3D Print the mount points for the tracker
+- There are 3D printing files available in the 3DPrintingFiles folder of this repo.
+This is not a one size fits all kind of mount point.
+I measured the curvature of the back of my hand with a 3D printed matrix of screw inserts, so it fits me perfectly.
+I will show my process in the future so you can do the same if you want.

 ### Prepare the Tundra Tracker
 - Download the files from this repository.